garrandall/popular-music-data/tracks/space-cadet-metro-boomin-gunna.md

 Got Rick Owen jeans, cost a cool rack (Cool rack)

-Ooh, ooh
+Oh, oh
 Yeah
 No, no
 (New coupe, I'm a space cadet, yeah)
 No, no
-(Metro bought me two Pateks, ooh)
+(Metro bought me two Pateks, oh
 No, no
 (Is it drippin'?
-Got a nigga wet, hmm)
+Got a nigga wet, hm)
 No, no
 (You on the Boominati wave)